fennel-ai/client/docs/pages/api-reference/operators.md

 :::

 :::info
-The `explode` operator does not support exploding on key columns of datasets>
+The `explode` operator does not support exploding on key columns of datasets.
 :::

 <pre snippet="api-reference/operators_ref#rename"></pre>